MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/dataverse-plug-ins-errors.md

 ---
 # Troubleshoot Dataverse plug-ins

-This article contains information about errors that can occur due to plug-in execution and how to fix them.
+This article contains information about errors that can occur during plug-in execution, or Dataverse errors that are related to plug-ins, and how to avoid or fix them.

 ## Error "Sandbox Worker process crashed"